 After losing the Battle of Long Island to the British, they were chased until the British were satisfied that the American forces have lost.

-The main force under Washington were to enter Trenton from the Northwest.
+The main force under Washington was to enter Trenton from the Northwest.
 Sullivan was to march around town and attack from the South.
 The remainder of the troops were supposed to occupy the Northeast.

 It was a cold dark night and the river was running with flowing ice.
-At about 11pm a heavy snow and sleet storm broke.
-Washington?s force did not reach the east bank until around 3am.
-Washington?s men then marched to Trenton.
+At about 11 pm a heavy snow and sleet storm broke.
+Washington's force did not reach the east bank until around 3 am.
+Washington's men then marched to Trenton.

 The Hessians attempted to form in the town but were under heavy artillery fire from the front and rear.
 The Americans occupied the houses and shot down the Hessian gunners and foot soldiers, during which Colonel Rahl was fatally wounded.